Pre-release

 • point2 Object

-Calculate the distance between two x/z points.
+Calculate the distance between the x/z of two points.

 Returns: